 Promoting the survey

-The communications toolkit and assets below are designed to help with the communication and promotion of the 2025 survey during the fieldwork period (November 2025 to January 2026).
+The communications toolkit and assets below are designed to help with the communication and promotion of the 2026 survey during the sampling period (April to June 2026).
 The aim of the toolkit is to raise awareness amongst patients who will be eligible to take part in the survey.

 Communications toolkit and assets